raka747/CS7641notes/Supervised Learning 3 - Neural Networks.md

 Furthermore, there is propagation which is a *conceptually beneficial organization of chain rule* that allows error information to be backpropagated to adjust the network to make it more resemble what we desire.

 Note that sigmoid isn't exactly a perceptron.
 It's not really a hard threshold, it doesn't guarantee convergence.
-There are many local optima
+There are many local optima.

 ## Optimizing weights

+Gradient descent that attempts to find the local minima.
+There are many advanced methods to find global mminima:
+- Momentum - an "extra" factor that can help "push" past a local minima
+- Higher order derivatives
+- Randomized optimization
+- Penalty for "complexity" - Similar to regression overfitting or large decision trees overfitting

+> Optimization == learning

+A more complex network consists of more nodes and more layers.
+In addition, if networks and weights are larger (even with the same nodes and layers) it can create a more complex network.

 ## Restriction Bias